cu-ecen-aeld/final-project-vizdr/README.md

 ## Schedule Page

-TBD
-A shared schedule and milestones for the project can be found at the [Project Schedule](link).
+A shared schedule and milestones for the project can be found at the [Project Schedule](https://github.com/users/vizdr/projects/1).